-What does Hotel California mean?
+What do you think Hotel California means?

 Eagles: Hotel California Meaning